bertreb/pimatic-tools/README.md

 ### VariableDelayDevice

 The VariableDelay device will give you the possibility to delay one or more existing variables in time.
-In the gui a timestamp is placed in front of the delayed variables.
+In the GUI a timestamp is placed in front of the delayed variables.
 The timestamp is the moment the value was actual/sampled.
-The timestamp is updated with the variables in pace of the sampleRate.
+The timestamp is updated together with the variables in the pace of the sampleRate.

 The config of the device.
 ```